Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 Have you ever tried to get creative on the flop with a check-raise bluff, only to immediately regret it?
 In our latest article aimed at improving your poker game, we’ll look at what to do in these specific circumstances.

-Check-Raise Bluff is an important strategy if you want to regain control of the hand and put pressure on your opponents.
+Check-Raise Bluff is an important poker strategy if you want to regain control of the hand and put pressure on your opponents.
 A check-raise is when in a betting round you choose to check first and then raise after your opponent's bet, essentially trapping more money in the pot.
 Check-raising is considered one of the strongest moves one can make in Texas Hold'em and is even banned in some rooms and casinos.

 Why Check-Raise Bluff At All?